JaneliaSciComp/python-dist-demo/README.md

 It starts up slowly the first time it is run, but quickly on all subsequent runs, making it quite usable in general.
 This example is simple, but there are no signs of errors due to the compilation performed by Nuitka.

-On Windows, Nuitka needs the `--include-data-files` argument again:
+#### Windows

+On Windows, getting NumPy from conda-forge is not needed (in fact, it does not seem to work), so it can be installed implicitly as a dependency for H5py.
+To make a single executable, use Nuitka's `--onefile` argument instead of `--standalone`, and continue to use `--include-data-files`:

+    $ conda create --name python-dist-demo python=3.10
+    $ conda activate python-dist-demo
+    $ conda install h5py
+    $ python -m pip install nuitka
     $ cd python-dist-demo/demo1
     $ python -m nuitka --onefile --include-data-files=../VERSION=VERSION demo1.py

-On Windows, run this demo as follows:
+Run this demo on Windows as follows:

     $ demo1.exe -i path\to\example.h5j
     Checking for 'C:\Users\X\AppData\Local\Temp\VERSION'